Home / Featured / Eagle Mine receives nearly $200 million to improve waste material recycling

 Proponents say the initiative is critical as it seeks to extract valuable metals and sulfuric acid from the mining waste, which poses a significant environmental risk.

-According to Revex Technologies, the company collaborating on the project, the demand for critical minerals will increase by a multiple of 20 in the next 10 years.
+According to Revex Technologies, the company receiving the grant for the project, the demand for critical minerals will increase by a multiple of 20 in the next 10 years.

 The company said minerals like nickel are essential for achieving net-zero carbon energy goals and play a vital role in various applications, including electric vehicle batteries, and renewable energy sources.